This is a developing story and will be updated as information becomes available.

 “I was at the faculty meeting today and spoke with several members of the group outside of Penn Hall throughout the evening.
 I was moved by their reports of feeling marginalized and disrespected in the wake of insensitive comments of their fellow students,” Ramsey said in an email sent to The Gettysburgian Thursday night.
 “I was impressed by their openness and their willingness to engage the faculty and administration as well as other students, including students who may have a very different experience and perspective than theirs… My sense is they know change does not happen overnight, but they want to be part of helping us turn that corner as a community, to call us to return to our better natures. ”

 The students continued their protest into Friday morning, with many having spent the entire night sleeping on the cold metal steps of Pennsylvania Hall in freezing temperatures.

 Riggs released a statement at 8:30am Friday morning acknowledging the protest and commending its purpose.

 “I was personally moved, as were many of our faculty who expressed their appreciation for the courage of these students in coming to the meeting and sharing their stories,” Riggs said.
 “I encourage you to stop by to show your support, share perspectives, and engage in discussion about how to improve the campus climate.
 Their goal is to assure that all students on our campus are respected and treated with decency, a goal that we should all be able to embrace.
 As we consider next steps, I ask each member of this community to show more kindness, compassion, and appreciation for one another.”

 The protesters would like to provide input to the administration on what those next steps will be.
-As of Thursday night, the group was working on a list of demands that will reportedly be delivered to the campus community later today.
+As of Thursday night, the group was working on a list of demands that will be delivered to the campus community later today.

-The protest group was tight lipped about details, but one member of the group mentioned the possibility of unaffiliated sober monitors at Greek events as one of the ways the group hopes to reduce sexual assault on campus.
+The protest group did not immediately disclose details, but one member of the group mentioned the possibility of unaffiliated sober monitors at Greek events as one of the ways the group hopes to reduce sexual assault on campus.